ISISNeutronMuon/SScanSS-2/docsrc/add_vectors.rst

 measured at each point before moving on to the next point.
 This option is only suitable for positioning systems with sufficient degrees of freedom.
 To add a new alignment:

-* Click the "Add new..." option in the alignment drop-down box.
+1. Click the "Add new..." option in the alignment drop-down box.
-* Follow the set to add stain components for the new alignment.
+2. Follow the steps to select stain components for the new alignment.

 **************************
 Manage measurement vectors